 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of database administrators is projected to increase by 31% between 2010 and 2020.
-The BLS also reported that employment within the related field of computer systems analysis could grow as much as 22% during the same time frame.
-Average salaries earned by database administrators and computer systems analysts were estimated to be $79,120 and $83,800, respectively, by the BLS in May 2012.
+Graduates of these programs are prepared for advanced positions as information systems analysts and executives within the business and technology sectors.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of database administrators is projected to increase by 9% between 2018 and 2028.
+The BLS also predicted that employment within the related field of computer systems analysis would grow by 9% during the same time frame.
+Average salaries earned by database administrators and computer systems analysts were $92,030 and $93,610, respectively, as of May 2018.